 Many authorities on the subject of workplace bullying suggest taking most of the actions these women did.
 Remember, it's not you, it's the other guy.
 Stand up for yourself if possible.
 Your first step might be a frank discussion with the bully.
-Tell her that you don't appreciate her behavior.
-Ask her politely but firmly to stop.
+Tell them that you don't appreciate their behavior.
+Ask them politely but firmly to stop.

 Document each event.
 Note times, dates, and other details.
 If possible, get statements from witnesses in case your version of events is disputed...and it might be.

 If you have any vacation or sick time available to you, consider taking a step back for a few days to collect your thoughts away from work.
 Give yourself a little time to figure out what you're most comfortable doing about the situation.
 You might even want to talk the situation over with a therapist or counselor.